Promises and Secrets

 A website for those not afraid to examine their beliefs, compare them to the real world, and make sure they fit.

 If the definition of honesty includes the presence of truth, how can pastors of different denominations be honest with their congregations if they all have opposing views on some issues?
 Jesus only had one church - the one that acts and believes as He taught them.
-So if there is only one, which one (if any) is the honest one?
+So if there is only one, which church (if any of today even are) is the honest one?

 Honest: free of deceit and untruthfulness; sincere